History of Cardiff City F.C. (1962–present): Revival and promotion (2000–2006)

 On 25 May, the Millennium Stadium, in Cardiff, hosted one of the most unforgettable playoff finals in history.
 Both Cardiff City and Queens Park Rangers had been set up with defence minded formations.
 The game was comparatively scrappy with only occasional glimpses of class shown by both sides.
 However, after a nerve-wracking final, substitute Andy Campbell came off the bench to guide Cardiff past Queens Park Rangers with a spectacular lob after 114 minutes of play.

 The former Middlesbrough striker, who had replaced Robert Earnshaw in the second half, shrugged off Danny Shittu and then calmly lobbed Chris Day, the Queens Park Rangers Goalkeeper to ensure Cardiff returned to Division One after an 18-year absence.
 Chances had been few and far between in normal time, but as both sets of players tired, the game opened up in those nail-biting final 30 minutes.
 No more so than when Day made a superb one-handed save from a Spencer Prior header after Graham Kavanagh's in-swinging free-kick.

 The Bluebirds established themselves in Division One during 2003–04 season as they finished it off in an impressive 13th position.
-In the summer of 2004 they had to sell Robert Earnshaw for a fee of £3m to Norwich City, due to the finical difficulties, Earnshaw was the club's second highest goalscorer with a total of 105 goals in 205 games.
+In the summer of 2004 they had to sell Robert Earnshaw for a fee of £3m to Norwich City, due to financial difficulties, Earnshaw was the club's second highest goalscorer with a total of 105 goals in 205 games.
 The follow season, they struggled to a 16th position finish, at the end of the 2004–05 campaign, Lawrence was relieved of his duties to make way for David Jones at the end of the campaign.

-Jones improved the side by signing Darren Purse for £1m from West Bromwich Albion and naming him Captain and bringing Welsh international Jason Koumas and Glenn Loovens on loan but due to the then continuing financial problems, they had to sell some big names such as Danny Gabbidon and James Collins to West Ham United for a combined fee of £3.5m and former captain, Graham Kavanagh to Wigan Athletic.
+Jones improved the side by signing Darren Purse for £1m from West Bromwich Albion and naming him captain and bringing Welsh international Jason Koumas and Glenn Loovens on loan but due to the then continuing financial problems, they had to sell some big names such as Danny Gabbidon and James Collins to West Ham United for a combined fee of £3.5m and former captain, Graham Kavanagh to Wigan Athletic.
 But they still pulled off a successful season in the 2005–06 campaign finishing eleventh.